pmcharrison/mdt/README.md

 ## Acknowledgements

-We are grateful to the following individuals for translating the CA-BAT into new languages:
+We are grateful to the following individuals for translating the MDT into new languages:

 - Pauline Larrouy-Maestri (French)